Women's Pay Inequality: Key 2023 Wage Gap Statistics

 While the gender pay gap has been reduced since the Equal Pay Act became federal law, the progress has been slow.

 When the Equal Pay Act of 1963 was signed by President Kennedy, women were paid 59 cents for every dollar men made.
 Over the last 25 years, the gap has been narrowed, but only by an average of 8 cents.
-There's still significant progress needed to address the gap.
+Significant progress is still needed to address the gap.

 If the current wage gap stands, the average working woman will lose about $406,280 during the span of a 40-year career.